 On-site plant communities provide suitable foraging and cover habitat for year-round/seasonal avian residents, migrating songbirds, and raptors that occur in the area.
-Although the habitat assessment was conducted in mid-May 2017 and no occupied bird nests were observed, vegetation within and adjacent to the project site has the potential to provide suitable nesting opportunities for a number of avian species, in particular amongst the large number of trees and buildings on-site.
+Vegetation within and adjacent to the project site has the potential to provide suitable nesting opportunities for a number of avian species, in particular amongst the large number of trees on-site.
+The habitat assessment was conducted in mid-April, and three occupied bird nests were observed, including bushtit (Psaltriparus minimus), house finch, and red-tailed hawk (Buteo jamaicensis).